ggkarthik/microservices-demo-app/CI_CD_FIXES.md

   - Added `permissions: contents: read` to jobs that only need read access
   - Added `permissions: security-events: write` to jobs that need to upload security results
   - Added `permissions: packages: write` to jobs that need to publish packages
+  - Added `permissions: actions: read` to all jobs to address GitHub Advanced Security warnings

 ## 8. Dependency Updates